 - DataHub Client SDKs: Libraries wrapping the DataHub GraphQL API on a per-language basis (based on community demand).

 DataHub provides a browser-based GraphQL Explorer Tool (GraphiQL) for live interaction with the GraphQL API.
-Today, this tool is available for use in multiple places (like the GraphQL endpoint itself):
+This tool is available at the path

 Where to go from here

-Once you've gotten the API deployed and responding, proceed to Querying Entities to learn how to read and write the Entities on your Metadata Graph.
+Once you've gotten the API deployed and responding, proceed to Working with Metadata Entities to learn how to read and write the Entities on your Metadata Graph.
 If you're interested in administrative actions considering have a look at Token Management to learn how to generate, list & revoke access tokens for programmatic use in DataHub.

 Feedback, Feature Requests, & Support